tagtag

 What is a Personal Injury Lawsuit?

 A personal injury lawsuit is a civil lawsuit where the victim has suffered an injury due to someone else’s negligence.
-In a civil lawsuit, the victim is entitled to recover money, also known as damages, for costs like medical expenses and lost wages, as well as non-economic damages like pain and suffering and loss of enjoyment of life.
+In a civil lawsuit, the victim is entitled to recover money, also known as damages, for medical expenses and lost wages.
+They are also entitled to non-economic damages like pain and suffering and loss of enjoyment of life.

 For someone who is not familiar with the legal field, personal injury lawsuits can be very confusing.
 And for many of our clients, their personal injury case is the first time they have ever been involved in a legal battle.
 The attorneys at Hach & Rose, LLP will walk you through every step of the process.

-In order to fully understand what a personal injury lawsuit is, there are some important terms and definitions you should know.
-In this article, we will review the essential elements of a personal injury case as well as the terms you’re likely to encounter during the process.
+To fully understand what a personal injury lawsuit is, you should know some important terms and definitions.
+This article will review the essential elements of a personal injury case and the terms you’re likely to encounter during the process.

 What does “personal injury” mean?

-There are many outcomes that are possible for a personal injury lawsuit.
-For most cases, one of these situations will occur after your lawsuit is filed.
+Many outcomes are possible for a personal injury lawsuit.
+In most cases, one of these situations will occur after your lawsuit is filed.

-• Settlement: Often, personal injury cases do not go to trial and are settled out of court.
+- Settlement: Often, personal injury cases do not go to trial and are settled out of court.
 The two parties concerned will meet, along with their attorneys, to work out details.
-These agreements most commonly take the form of a negotiation, followed by a written agreement in which both sides consent to take no further legal action.
-This usually results in the injured plaintiff receiving an amount of money in exchange for ending their lawsuit.
+These agreements most commonly take the form of negotiation.
+It is followed by a written agreement in which both sides consent to take no further legal action.
+This usually results in the injured plaintiff receiving money in exchange for ending their lawsuit.

-• Trial: A trial is a proceeding in court where your case is decided in front of a jury of your peers.
+- Trial: A trial is a proceeding in court where your case is decided in front of a jury of your peers.
 In New York State Court, 5 out of 6 jurors must agree to have a jury verdict.
-Filing a lawsuit does not necessarily mean that you’ll be going to trial.
-A settlement can be reached at any time, and even once the lawsuit is filed a settlement is still a likely possibility.
+Filing a lawsuit does not necessarily mean you’ll go to trial.
+A settlement can be reached anytime.
+Even once the lawsuit is filed, a settlement is still likely.
 Personal injury cases do not typically go to trial, but it’s always an option.

-• Appeal: If your case goes to trial and you don’t win, all hope is not lost.
+- Appeal: If your case goes to trial and you don’t win, all hope is not lost.
 You can appeal the court’s ruling.
-Your attorney will need to prove that there are grounds to appeal the case, which typically means that there was a fault with the initial decision.
+Your attorney must prove that there are grounds to appeal the case.
+Which typically means there was a fault with the initial decision.

 What are economic damages?